turbot/pipes-sdk-go/docs/OrgWorkspacePipelines.md

-    orgHandle := "orgHandle_example" // string | The handle of the organization which contains the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the pipeline exists. pipelineId := "pipelineId_example" // string | Id of the pipeline on which the command will be run. request := *openapiclient.NewPipelineCommandRequest("Command_example") // PipelineCommandRequest | The request body of the pipeline command to run.
+    orgHandle := "orgHandle_example" // string | The handle of the organization which contains the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the pipeline exists. pipelineId := "pipelineId_example" // string | Id of the pipeline on which the command will be run. request := *openapiclient.NewPipelineCommandRequest(map[string][]openapiclient.PipelineCommandAction{"key": "TODO"}) // PipelineCommandRequest | The request body of the pipeline command to run.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)